Cancer of the vagina

 Next Steps

-If you have been told you have vaginal cancer, you will usually need more tests.
+If you have been told you have vaginal cancer, you'll usually need more tests.

 These, along with the colposcopy, will help the specialists find out the size of the cancer and how far it's spread (called the stage).